thanos-io/thanos/docs/proposals/202005_query_logging.md

 This proposal adds in a new feature for Thanos, so there isn't any alternative until now that would solve our problem.

+### Non Goals

+* Query logging part would help in debugging the internal requests made.
+* This provides ample of insights about possible bottle-neck of individual components of Thanos.

 ## Work Plan